KaiPonel/UMDRacingSIM/User.md

 5. **Open a VNC Connection** - On your own system, open your VNCClient and enter the following command: ```<vnc connnect command to be inserted>```
 6. **Login** - If the connection was successful you should see an Gnome Login screen.
 Enter your URZ Credentials to continue.
 7. **Start Carla** - Navigate to the working directory in the container using ```cd path/to/working_dir_in_container``` and start carla using ```make launch``` <br/> Note: This process might take a while (on the first launch approximately 20 minutes).
 If you did everything correctly you should now see an UnrealEngine V4 Editor.
+8. **Deploy** - Now its time to start the simulation.
+Choose a map in the file browser or use the current selected one.
+In the top-right corner of the UrealEngine editor hit "deploy".
+This process should take a few minutes, depending on the system you are on.
+Upon completion you should see a new window on your screen.
+You can move arond with you W-A-S-D keys and your mouse.
+You have now started your first Carla Server.

 ## Troubleshooting
 This is ToDo - Maybe also just expand the Quickstart Section and make it more detailed.